HMazharHameed/GismaTeaching/Data Management/SQL/Transactions_and_Concurrency_Control.md

 4. If the balance is insufficient, `ROLLBACK` the transaction to cancel any changes.

 ## Bank Transaction Concurrency Control Task

-## Scenario
 Two customers attempt to withdraw 50 units from the same bank account (`account_id = 1`) at the same time.
-To prevent inconsistencies, you’ll use transactions and locks to control concurrency and ensure data accuracy.
+To prevent inconsistencies, you will use transactions and locks to control concurrency and ensure data accuracy.

 ## Instructions